gvSIGAssociation/gvnix/readme.txt

    roo/shell/src/main/java/org/springframework/roo/shell/AbstractShell.java

-* Update if necessary the Roo source code version (tag or head) into 'roo' folder with git and update this Roo version reference into gvNIX parent pom.xml (roo.version).
+* Update if necessary the Roo source code version (tag or head) into 'roo' folder with git

+* Update Roo version reference into gvNIX parent pom.xml (roo.version) and into gvNIX childs pom.xml (parent.version)

+* Update Roo version reference into gvNIX wrapping parent and childs pom.xml

 * Update if necessary the Flex addon source code version (tag or head) into 'spring-flex-roo' folder with git.